algaebrown/algaebrown.github.io/about.md

 # Practical Computational Skills
 - Python, R, and Matlab
 - PostgreSQL
-- Machine learning
+- A bit of Machine learning and Network Biology
-- Network biology

 # Research Experience